kelseygonzalez/AU-STAT412-612/content/assignment/01-lab.markdown

 6. After the closing YAML (after the second `---`), delete all the auto-generated text and create a level-1 header.
 Under that new header, introduce yourself.
 Tell me your name, major, favorite late night snack.
 Be sure to use _italics_, **bold**, and other[tricks](resource/markdown/).

-7. Add the following questions as level 2 headers and write 1 sentence responding to each.
+7. Add the following questions as level 2 headers and write a sentence responding to each.
   * What do you need from me to be successful this semester?
   * What is something non-academic related you're passionate about?
   * What's something you did or learned in 2020 to stay sane?